nextflow-io/nextflow/docs/reference/syntax.md

 ### Map

-A map literal consists of a comma-separated list of one or more *map entries*, where each map entry consists of a *key expression* and *value expression* separated by a colon, enclosed in square brackets:
+A map literal consists of a comma-separated list of one or more *map entries*, enclosed in square brackets.
+Each map entry consists of a *key expression* and *value expression* separated by a colon:

 ```groovy
 [foo: 1, bar: 2, baz: 3]